 When top roping, no matter how high you go, you will have to lower off your route by letting go of the wall and sitting in your harness.
 Your belayer will then slowly lower you down.

-Many beginner climbers are nervous to fully sit into their harness.
+Many beginner climbers are nervous about fully sitting in their harnesses.
 The best advice is to trust your harness.
-The closer you are to being in a seated position with shoulders leaned back and feet in front of you on the wall, the easier lowering will be.
-Because this can be so nerve racking for beginners, especially those afraid of heights, I highly recommend getting comfortable hanging/sitting in your harness and practice lowering down when you are only a few feet off the ground.
+To make lowering easier, position yourself closer to a seated stance, lean your shoulders back, and place your feet in front of you on the wall.
+Because this can be so nerve-racking for beginners, especially those afraid of heights, I highly recommend getting comfortable hanging/sitting in your harness and practice lowering down when you are only a few feet off the ground.

 Now that you have a good understanding of how to start to rock climbing, you can hit the your local climbing gym with confidence to get on the wall.